Equality information and objectives

-At Whaddon C of E First School we aim to provide an environment underpinned by Christian values, where everyone experiences the joy of learning.
+At Whaddon C of E School we aim to provide an environment underpinned by Christian values, where everyone experiences the joy of learning.
 We believe equality and community cohesion is a core part of school life which we embed across the whole curriculum.
 Within equality and community cohesion we focus on three strands: Faith, Social economic factors and ethnicity and culture.
 Tackling racism is a vital aspect of this.

 We recognise that within our school we have only a small variety of faith backgrounds and limited cultural diversity.
 In addition there are limited different socio/economic groups.
 However, we want our children to value and appreciate the rich and culturally diverse society in which they will live, develop a strong sense of common values, integrate actively with learners from other groups and be respectful of other’s differences thus contributing to the promotion of equalities and elimination of prejudice and discrimination.

 Whaddon C of E School is a Voluntary Controlled Church of England co-educational school for children aged 4 – 11 years.
 The school is situated in the village of Whaddon in Buckinghamshire on the outskirts of Milton Keynes.
 The catchment area of the school comprises of the villages of Whaddon, Beachampton, Nash and Thornton.
 The school also has a significant amount of out of catchment children as we border two other authorities, Milton Keynes and Bedfordshire.